-Prices on the market are a lot like government regulation.
-If Motts charges $2 for a jar of applesauce, what’s to stop them from charging $3?
-Why not $5?
-There is again no clear line between desirable and abusive.
+Prices on the market face the same problem of a fuzzy optimum.
+If Motts charges $2 for a jar of applesauce, why not $3, or $5?
+A priori, there is again no line between desirable and abusive.
 But the market economy has a feature that government does not: competition.
 Competition, both among producers for consumers and among consumers for products, drives prices down and up, respectively, until they reach an equilibrium.
-Motts cannot charge $10 for a jar of applesauce because people will simply buy Dole applesauce, and Motts will not get any money.
-Dole cannot charge below cost for applesauce because people will flock to their product and accelerate their loss of money until they fail.
-The equilibrium price is where these two forces upwards and downwards stabilize.
-This is the beauty of the spontaneous order of the marketplace, not only that such a price equilibrium is attained, but that this price allows for the optimum allocation of goods.
+Motts cannot charge $10 for a jar of applesauce because people will go buy Dole applesauce.
+Dole, on the other hand, cannot charge below cost for very long because people will flock to their product and accelerate their loss of money until they fail.
+The equilibrium price is where the upward and downward forces stabilize.
+Not only does this give us a definite price, but one that optimally allocates the good.

 What would such a spontaneous order look like for governments?
-The first prerequisite of a competitive market is competition.
+Well, the first prerequisite of a competitive market is competition.
 States right now barely compete with one another.
-To be certain globalization has brought much good in the way of liberalizing economies worldwide in order to attract business, but this is only scratching the surface of the possibilities afforded.
+Yes, globalization has brought much good in the way of liberalizing economies worldwide in order to attract business, but this is only scratching the surface of the possibilities afforded.
 The only prerequisite of a microfederalist supersystem is completely open borders.

 Open borders allows for people to “vote with their feet”, so to speak.
 If a government taxes too highly (the price is too high), or is inefficient in providing public services (bad quality), people can simply move out to more friendly states.
 Likewise if a government gives too much in the way of welfare benefits (charging below cost), people will flock to it and bankrupt the state.
-Governments will immediately eliminate both welfare benefits and taxes, making for a series of very lean states.
+Governments will be forced to eliminate both welfare benefits and taxes, making for very lean states.

 States must also be allowed to fail economically.
-The failure of a state, much like the failure of a corporation for its employees, will not necessarily mean the end of the world for its populace.
-More efficient neighboring states can buy out failed states by assuming their debts and incentivizing their residents (stockholders).
+The failure of a state, much like the failure of a corporation for its employees, is not the end of the world for its populace.
+More efficient neighboring states can buy out failed states by assuming their debts and buying out their residents (stockholders).

 Conversely, states must be allowed to divest themselves of regions, creating separate states.
 The marketplace works through acquisitions, mergers, failures, and divestitures to arrive at the optimal firm size in a particular market – from large single-firm markets with high barriers to entry (like utility companies) and those with high economies of scale and a few major players (like electronics companies), to markets with low barriers to entry and multitudes of smaller competitors (like parts of the food industry).
 There is no possible way to determine optimal firm size without this process.
-Likewise there is no way to determine optimal size of governments, in population, geographical size, or scope of authority, without it either.
-Though exorbitantly overstretched governments can currently fail on account of unwieldyness (see the disintegration of Europe’s imperial colonies in the last century for geographic overstretching, and the collapse of the Soviet Union for overstretching in authority), the current governments of the world are almost certainly still larger than optimal, sustained only by lack of competition.
+Likewise, without a competitive process, there is no way to determine optimal size of governments, in population, geographical size, or scope of authority.
+Though exorbitantly overstretched governments can currently fail on account of unwieldiness (both intensive – e.g. the Soviet Union – and extensive – e.g. Europe’s colonial empires), the current governments of the world are almost certainly still larger than optimal, sustained only by lack of competition.

 Furthermore, this system provides for choice in regulatory preference.
 Just like Coke and Pepsi have natural markets of people who prefer one over the other, governments could tailor their policies to their localities.
 Gay marriage (or marriage benefits at all) would be adopted by some governments, and not by others.
-Predominantly Islamic states could without problem live under Shia law.
-None of this is problematic with open borders, because like a homeowners’ association that requires neatly mown lawns and bans red drapes, there is always the option to leave: all associations are voluntary.
+Predominantly Islamic states could without problem live under Sharia law.
+None of this is problematic with open borders, because like a homeowners’ association that requires neatly mown lawns and bans red drapes, there is always the option to leave.
+All associations are voluntary.